trustthevote/Rocky/doc/setup.md

 ### c. cron

-There are two cron jobs running on the utility server.
+There are two cron jobs running on the utility server that should be located in `/etc/cron.d`.
 One redacts sensitive data from abandoned registrations and the other removes old pdfs from the file system after 15 days.
 (Or however many days is indicated in the configuration)

-    */10 * * * * cd /var/www/register.rockthevote.com/rocky/current && rake -s utility:timeout_stale_registrations RAILS_ENV=[ENV]
+    */10 * * * * rocky cd /var/www/register.rockthevote.com/rocky/current && rake -s utility:timeout_stale_registrations RAILS_ENV=[ENV]
-    */5  * * * * cd /var/www/register.rockthevote.com/rocky/current && rake -s utility:remove_buckets RAILS_ENV=[ENV]
+    */5  * * * * rocky cd /var/www/register.rockthevote.com/rocky/current && rake -s utility:remove_buckets RAILS_ENV=[ENV]

 ### d.
 Email